|Position:||Head Women's Basketball Coach|

 |Alma Mater:||Duke, 1989 (B.A) & 1990 (M.A.)|

-In 2015-16, Meier guided her team to a seventh consecutive postseason, a fifth trip to the NCAA Tournament in the last six years, and a sixth 20-plus win season in the last seven years, all extending program records.
+During the 2016-17 campaign, Meier guided her team to an eighth consecutive postseason, a sixth trip to the NCAA Tournament in the last seven years and a seventh 20-plus win season in the last eigh years, all extending program records.
 The Hurricanes finished with a 24-9 record to tie for the fifth-most wins in a single campaign in program history.

 In January 2014, Meier was named a co-recipient of the 2013 USA Basketball National Coach of the Year award after leading the USA U19 team to a gold medal and perfect 9-0 record at the 2013 FIBA U19 World Championship.